 - 5.16 Scheme documents sometimes contain clauses which provide for Applicants to have some flexibility to change the effective date of the Scheme without returning to Court.
-We set out our comments on these below: - A need for this flexibility may suggest a lack of planning by the Applicants and cast doubt on whether or not they can meet the effective date.
-Clauses such as this should not generally be relied upon as a substitute for the Applicants' own contingency planning to ensure they are in a position to transfer at the effective date.
+We set out our comments on these below: - Clauses such as this should not generally be relied upon as a substitute for the Applicants' own contingency planning to ensure they are in a position to transfer at the effective date.
 We would expect these clauses to be used only in exceptional circumstances and only after all other options have been explored. - The effective date should be set so that the notifications to Policyholders do not become out of date and need to be refreshed.
-A delay of more than two months would be likely to fall into this category.
-However, depending on the Scheme, it could be shorter. - Even where there is a delay of less than two months we would want to ensure that the Applicants have properly considered how best to inform Policyholders of the new effective date, such as through individual re-notification.
-This is particularly important to ensure Policyholders are clear on which firm to approach with a question about their policy. - The PRA will also have an interest in any proposals for postponement and, given their own objectives, may impose different conditions.
-When the effective date has not been fixed, there will also need to be a long-stop date for implementation. - 5.17 Any changes to the effective date beyond, for example, two months may also require the Court's approval and may be likened to the changes in the previous list.
-While this is a general guide, the key consideration is to ensure that a Scheme's Policyholder notifications are not based on out of date information. - 5.18 For requests that involve the Court exercising its powers (eg under Section 112 FSMA) to make ancillary orders, we could object to the use of these powers in the context of a Part VII Transfer.
-This is particularly the case where the ancillary orders powers are being used to change the contractual terms of Policies or the terms of reinsurance contracts.
-We: - Will question whether any of the proposed changes are necessary as part of a Part VII Transfer.
-Here we do not, and are not able to, seek to override the Court; we are challenging the Applicants in following our statutory objectives.
-Ultimately it is for the Court to decide whether or not to exercise its powers.
-If the Applicants ask for such an order and we object then we reserve the right to make representations to the Court in our report for the Sanctions Hearing. - Will expect, where the changes are demonstrably necessary, that they are clearly and prominently notified to Policyholders, with sufficient accompanying detail.
-This will allow Policyholders to be able to assess whether the transfer may have an adverse impact on them and consider any proposals which are intended to mitigate this.
+A delay of more than three months would be likely to fall into this category.
+However, depending on the Scheme, it could be shorter. - Even where there is a delay of less than three months we would want to ensure that the Applicants have properly considered how best to inform Policyholders of the new effective date.
+In some cases this could include the need to consider individual renotification, and we would take into account whether this would be proportionate in light of the particular transaction.
+It is particularly important to ensure that the mechanism employed is effective, to ensure that Policyholders are directed to the firm, or are clear on which firm, to approach with a question about their policy. - The PRA will also have an interest in any proposals for postponement and, given their own objectives, may impose different conditions.
+When the effective date has not been fixed, there will also need to be a long-stop date for implementation. - 5.17 Any changes to the effective date beyond, for example, three months may also require the Court's approval and may be likened to the changes in the previous list.
+While this is a general guide, the key consideration is to ensure that a Scheme's Policyholder notifications are not based on out-of-date information.
+It does not follow that we consider that any delay beyond three months would require re-notification (there may be other proportionate methods of making policyholders aware).
+But it may require renotification if the information has changed in a way that could affect a Policyholder's decision significantly and we would like to see firms give appropriate consideration to the issue.